wp-plugins/breadcrumb-navxt/readme.txt

 == Installation ==

-Please visit [Breadcrumb NavXT's](http://mtekk.weblogs.us/code/breadcrumb-navxt/#installation "Go to Breadcrumb NavXT's project page's installation section.") project page for installation and usage instructions.
+Please visit [Breadcrumb NavXT's](http://mtekk.us/code/breadcrumb-navxt/#installation "Go to Breadcrumb NavXT's project page's installation section.") project page for installation and usage instructions.

 == Changelog ==
+= 3.6.0 =
+* New feature: Vastly improved support for WordPress custom post types.
+* New feature: Can now restrict breadcrumb trail output for the front page in the included Widget.
+* New feature: Can now undo setting saves, resets, and imports.
+* New feature: Translations for Japanese now included thanks to Kazuhiro Terada.
+* Bug fix: Fixed issue where the class element were not closed in a li opening tag.
+* Bug fix: Safer handling of blank anchor templates.
+* Bug fix: Fixed issue where the %title% tag in the current item anchor template would be trimmed.
 = 3.5.1 =
 * Bug fix: Fixed issue where a deactivation/activation cycle would reset all of the user specified settings.
 * Bug fix: Fixed issue where the archive by date suffix field did not save.